Past Tense (Star Trek: Deep Space Nine)

 "Past Tense" is a two-part episode from the third season of science fiction television series Star Trek: Deep Space Nine, the 57th and 58th episodes overall and the last episode to air before the premiere of its spinoff, Star Trek: Voyager.
 It is also the first episode of Star Trek: Deep Space Nine to not feature any scenes on the DS9 space station, except for the opening credits.

-In the episode, a transporter anomaly accidentally sends Commander Sisko, Dr. Bashir, and Jadzia Dax back in time to a pivotal moment in Earth's history.
-The episode received critical acclaim for analyzing U.S. social issues in a science fiction context, but also for addressing various societal issues such as homelessness, poverty, and technology.
+In the episode, a transporter anomaly sends Commander Sisko, Dr. Bashir, and Jadzia Dax back in time to a pivotal moment in Earth's history.
+The episode received critical acclaim for analyzing American social issues in a science fiction context, but also for addressing various societal issues such as homelessness, poverty, and technology.

 Broadcast

-This installment of the Star Trek science fiction television show Star Trek: Deep Space Nine aired in two approximately 45 minute episodes on syndicated television in the United States.
-The first episode aired on January 2, 1995 and the conclusion (Part II) aired on January 9, 1995.
+This installment of the Star Trek science fiction television show Star Trek: Deep Space Nine aired in two approximately 45-minute episodes on syndicated television in the United States.
+The first episode aired on January 2, 1995, and the conclusion aired on January 9, 1995.